Certificate of analysis: Contents and delivery of a COA

-In the case of a produced chemical, drug, or ingredient, or standard, the manufacturer will likely include a COA for the end user.
+In the case of a produced chemical, drug, ingredient, or standard, the manufacturer will likely include a COA for the end user.
 In the case of a tested product/material/sample, the recipient of the COA will be the entity that ordered the analysis or mandated the test via regulation, as with cannabis testing.
 If a regulatory body mandated the test, they will designate how the results should be delivered, whether physically or electronically.
 In the case of cannabis testing, electronic upload to a track and trace system may be mandated.